+Session cookies – Session cookies last only for the duration of your visit and are deleted when you close your browser.
+These facilitate various tasks such as allowing a website to identify that a user of a particular device is navigating from page to page, supporting website security or basic functionality.
+Many of the cookies we use are session cookies.
+For example, they help us to ensure the security of your online account servicing session, and can also keep you signed in while you move between pages or service your account.
 Our session cookies used for security are designed to be very difficult to read, change, access or use except by us when you have an active Internet Banking session.
 They contain no personal information that can be used to identify an individual.
 Their names typically start with the letters IB e.g. IBSESSION, IBCOOKIE01, IBCOOKIE02.

+Persistent cookies – Persistent cookies last after you have closed your browser, and allow a website to remember your actions and preferences.
+Sometimes persistent cookies are used by websites to provide targeted advertising based upon the browsing history of the device.
 NewDay uses persistent cookies in a few ways, for example, to remember your username for log in so you don’t have to (cookie named IBUserID).
 We also use persistent cookies to allow us to analyse customer visits to our site, for example our cookie named WT_fpc.
-These cookies help us to understand how customers arrive at and use our site, so we can improve the Internet Banking service.
+These cookies help us to understand how customers arrive at and use our site so we can improve the service.

-Whether a cookie is a first or third party cookie depends on which website the cookie comes from.
-First party cookies are those set by, or on behalf of the website visited.
+First and third party cookies – Whether a cookie is a first or third party cookie depends on which website the cookie comes from.
+First party cookies are those set by or on behalf of the website visited.
 All other cookies are third party cookies.
 We use both first party and third party cookies.

 Performance cookies – These cookies collect information about how visitors use a web site, for instance which pages visitors go to most often, and if they get error messages from web pages.
-These cookies don’t collect information that identifies a visitor, although they may collect the IP address of the device used to access the site.
+These cookies don’t collect information that identifies a visitor although they may collect the IP address of the device used to access the site.
 All information these cookies collect is anonymous and is only used to improve how a website works, the user experience and to optimise our advertising.
 By using our websites you agree that we can place these types of cookies on your device, however you can block these cookies using your browser settings.

 Targeting cookies – These cookies collect several pieces of information about your browsing habits.
 They are usually placed by advertising networks.
 They remember that you have visited a website and this information is shared with other organisations such as media publishers.
 These organisations do this in order to provide you with targeted adverts more relevant to you and your interests.
 This type of advertising is called online behavioural advertising and those companies providing this advertising are working with the UK’s Internet Advertising Bureau to deliver more information to consumers.
 To highlight this information, publishers of advertising will, in the future, look to place an icon in the top right hand corner of an advert.
-This icon when clicked, will take you through to the website Youronlinechoices where there is more help and guidance.
+This icon when clicked, will take you through to the website "youronlinechoices" (www.youronlinechoices.com/uk) where there is more help and guidance.
 In addition, NewDay seeks to only use advertising networks which are signed up to the IASH code of conduct for the placement of adverts.
 This code requires members to have their processes audited by a third party to ensure compliance.
 For more information on IASH please visit www.iash.org.uk.
 By using our websites you agree that we can place these types of cookies on your device, however you can block these cookies using your browser settings.